domaframework/doma/docs/transaction.rst

 * Use the ``LocalTransactionManager`` above to control database access

-There are several ways to generate and get the ``LocalTransactionManager``, but the simplest way is to generate it in the constructor of ``Config`` implementaion class and make the ``Config`` implementaiton class singleton.
+There are several ways to generate and get the ``LocalTransactionManager``, but the simplest way is to generate it in the constructor of ``Config`` implementation class and make the ``Config`` implementation class singleton.

 Here is an example: